yuezhelee/On-the-Dynamics-of-Boolean-Gene-Regulatory-Networks-with-Stochasticity/README.md

 To find out more about these codes, see
 Akman, O., Comar, T., Harris, A. L., Hrozencik, D., \& Li, Y. "Dynamics of Gene Regulatory Networks with Stochastic Propensities."
 International Journal of Biomathematics (2018).

+Abstract:
+Gene regulatory networks (GRNs) control the production of proteins in cells.
+It is well-known that this process is not deterministic.
+Numerous studies employed a non- deterministic transition structure to model these networks.
+However, it is not realistic to expect state-to-state transition probabilities to remain constant throughout an organ- ism’s lifetime.
+In this work, we focus on modeling GRN state transition (edge) variability using an ever-changing set of propensities.
+We suspect that the source of this variation is due to internal noise at the molecular level and can be modeled by introducing addi- tional stochasticity into GRN models.
+We employ a beta distribution, whose parameters are estimated to capture the pattern inherent in edge behavior with minimum error.
+Additionally, we develop a method for obtaining propensities from a pre-determined network.

+Keywords: Molecular noise; network simulation; beta distribution.

 Or you can also see my master thesis here: